dragonvedb/deltalore/content/Goner Kid.md

 - _Please forget about me._
 - _Please don't think about this anymore._

-If talked to while in Debug Mode, they say "_Yo!
-You're a ??? too, right?_".
+If talked to while in Debug Mode, they say *"Yo!
+You're a ??? too, right?"*.
 The significance of this is unknown.